bitburner-official/bitburner-src/doc/source/basicgameplay/terminal.rst

 tail
 ^^^^

+    $ tail [pid]
+    or
     $ tail [script name] [args...]

-Displays dynamic logs for the script specified by the script name and arguments.
+Displays dynamic logs for the script specified by PID or the script name and arguments.
 Each argument must be separated by a space.
-Remember that a running script is uniquely identified by both its name and the arguments that were used to run it.
+Remember that a running script is identified by both its name and the arguments that were used to run it.
 So, if a script was ran with the following arguments::

     $ run foo.js 10 50000